Some of my little friends say there is no Santa Claus.

 Yes, VIRGINIA, your friends are right to be suspicious about Santa Claus.
 Just because you see him on every street corner doesn't mean he's real.
 I see Spider-Man all the time and he's no real hero, I tell you.
 I've seen some of these con-artists and bums masquerading as Santa Claus down in Times Square and at Macy's and I wouldn't give them a seafood dinner if they were King Namor of Atlantis!
 You know why?
 Because they can't prove it.
 Where's the reindeer, where's the sleigh, where's the presents?
 I'm gonna come right out and call each and every one of those Broadway Santas a big fat fraud.
 What're you gonna do, fatties?
 Sue me?
 I know more lawyers than you know elves.

 Not believe in Santa Claus!
 That's the kind of no-nonsense, forward-looking view I want to see in an investigative reporter.
-You might as well believe another planet crashed into us this summer!
+You might as well believe another planet crashed into us last summer!
 That's outrageous!
 I'll tell you what I told Parker: no photos, no story.
 This is a picture newspaper, dammit!
 If we can get a picture of Donald Trump giving a Nazi salute, we can certainly get a picture of a planet crashing into the Earth.
 But does anybody ever think about what I want?
 No!
 A little piece and quiet is all I want.
 And pictures of Spider-Man!
 Get me pictures of Spider-Man!
 Get out of here, Parker!

 You may tear apart the baby's rattle and see what makes the noise inside, and that's the only thing that's gonna get you is the low-down story on those snake-filled baby rattles from Doctor Octopus.
 You think I got two Pulitzers sitting here at this desk and yelling at Parker to get me pictures of Santa Claus?
 No!
 I got them looking out this window and peering into the hearts and minds of every man, woman, and child in this city.
 And I know what they want.
 They want honest, solid journalism about corruption, crime, and Spider-Man!
 Ah, VIRGINIA, in this entire world there's nothing else more real and abiding than catching Spider-Man with his pants down.
 Metaphorically speaking.